0mppula/Polish_Cow/readme.md

 how badly the code needed refactoring, considering the JavaScript file was rich in spaghetti code.
 so I decided to refactor the project and push it to Github.

 Feel are free to use this project for learning or entertainment purposes! 🙂

+Link to [Dancing Polish Cow](https://csgo-weapons.netlify.app/) web application! 🐄